 ‘Select’ is not the most supportive word for arguing for reputation here.
 But there is a solid argument that reputable VCs get access to the best deals, and that is hard to argue with.

 Drawing these two points together, that 1.
 Only some VCs have good reputations (22% of entrepreneurs believe that VCs have a good reputation), and 2.
 That the best VCs get access to the best deals (access and therefore better IPO results), one possible conclusion is that the best VCs have the best reputations.
-Given rate of failure for VC firms is also high, the r2 between success and reputation must have at least weak form causality.
+Given the rate of failure for VC firms is also high, the r2 between success and reputation must have at least weak form causality.

 Investors need to take care with whom they invest in too